njablonski/ExeniaCampaign/README.md

 In this phase, all Starfighter Wings are returned to their Carriers.

-Then, any Carriers that did not participate directly in a battle during this strategic turn (meaning no battle occurred in their hex) may spend 1 supply on _Maintenance_ and increase their _Readiness_ 1 level.
-Similarly, any Starfighter Wings that did not sortie this strategic turn may spend 1 supply on _Maintenance_ and increase their _Readiness_ 1 level.
+Then, any Carriers that did not participate directly in a battle during this strategic turn (meaning no battle occurred in their hex) may spend 1 Supply on _Maintenance_ and increase their Readiness 1 level.
+Similarly, any Starfighter Wings that did not sortie this strategic turn may spend 1 supply on _Maintenance_ and increase their Readiness 1 level.

 ***